 Tasting Notes: Chocolate and Dark Honey

-Nepali farmers make this rich black tea incorporating the bud and first two leaves of the tea plant.
+Nepali farmers make this rich black tea by incorporating the bud and first two leaves of the tea plant.
 The abundance of golden tips give the tea its name and unique honey-chocolate sweetness.
-The teas are processed in Nepal's first cooperatively run factory Tinjure, named for the three hill communities that united to create these teas.
+The teas are processed in Nepal's first cooperatively run factory, Tinjure, named for the three hill communities that united to create these teas.

 Taste: Nepali Golden Black surprises many tea drinkers by its elegant appearance and lightness in the cup.
 While rich and complex in taste, this tea does not leave one with the dry-mouth feel typical of black teas.
 The smoothness of this tea highlights its subtle chocolate undertones and makes it eminently drinkable.
 Nepali Golden Black is perfect for both hot and cold brews.
 A forgiving leaf, it can be made lighter or darker depending on one’s preference.

 Production: Black teas go through a 4-step process to become the tea that ends up in your cup: withering, rolling, oxidizing and drying.
 The blackening of the tea comes when the cell wall is broken and the tea leaf is exposed to oxygen.
 Nepali Golden Black has an unusually high bud count and is largely unsorted, meaning most of the bud-set is still intact.